Electoral Act 1993

 1. it has considered any response that was received within that time.

-1. If the Electoral Commission determines that the applicant is not qualified to be registered, it must deliver to the applicant (personally or by post) a written notice of the determination.
+1. If the Electoral Commission determines that the applicant is not qualified to be registered, it must give written notice to the applicant of the determination.

 2. For the purposes of this section, a notice sent to the applicant by post—